 Introduces the student to communication theory and concepts.
 The student has the opportunity to increase awareness of self and to explore perceptions, culture, language, and non-verbal messages.
 Opportunities exist for the development of communication skills.
-Students will be introduced to the clinical setting, where they will put into practice the communication skills learned in theory and lab.
+Students are introduced to the clinical setting, where they will put into practice the communication skills learned in theory and lab.

 Restricted to students in the NCBNP.

 3 CR / (2,2,0)

+NURS 201

-NURS 201 Introduction to Health Assessment
+Introduction to Health Assessment

 Provides the basis to gather a health history and to assess the functioning of individuals through the proper use of physical examination techniques.
 Psychosocial and cultural assessment is included.
 The emphasis is on recognition and identification of normal findings.
+Prerequisites: NURS 101, NURS 102, BIO 111, BIO 112 with a grade of "C" or higher in each course